ilmax/site/content/posts/k3s-raspberry-dns/index.md

 kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.1.0/experimental-install.yaml
 ```

-> I won't configure TLS with the Gateway for now because that's a subject for a future post.
-TODO explain why we don't enable TLS
+{{<note>}}
+I won't configure TLS with the Gateway for now because I haven't yet figure out how it works, I'd like to configure a different certificate for every site, but it seems to me that, at the moment, you either use a single TLS certificate with all the hostnames at the gateway controller level, or you have to use TLSRoute that's still in the experimental channel at the time of writing (August 2024)
+{{</note>}}

 Traefik installation also needs to be updated to enable the kubernetesGateway provider, specify which namespaces are allowed to associate routes to the gateway and specify what the Gateway's address is using one of the supported ways.
 I'm using a service reference.